BetterThanTomorrow/calva/README.md

 * Interactive REPL From visual code
   * Compile files
   * Evaluate forms
+    * Pretty printed results (if you want to)
+    * Replace evaluated code with the result
+  * Run tests
+    * Failed tests added to Problems tab/diagnostics
+    * Run all tests or tests for current namespace
+  * Auto-connects to existing repl using 'repl-port'-file
 * Supports all clojure filetypes, clj, cljc and cljs.
  * cljc evaluted using clj-REPL session

 ## Future stuff
-* Better error-support for cljs
 * Add more / useful snippets
 * Start REPL directly from code
-* Auto-connect to existing repl using 'repl-port'-file
-* Add signature-provider for better function signature assistance
-* Visualize scoped vars
-* Debugger(?)
 * Other (please add suggestions as issues)

 ## Getting started